- Latin America

 The reason that I have stayed for so long in Japan is because of my students and those special connections.
 My favorite thing that I have done at Tochu is teach my students some ‘American slang’.
 There is nothing better than going to the grocery store and hearing “Yo!” or “What’s up?” and knowing that the students are talking to me.
 I try to teach them that English can be fun, and I try to get students to enjoy their time in English class, especially the students who don’t want to come to school at all.
 I continue to grow as a teacher every day, and my confidence and skill as a teacher has grown two times thanks to the online course that I took through International TEFL Academy.
 I learned many new activities and games that I try out on my students whenever I am given the opportunity, and generally my students have a great time in my English classes.

 If I could stay for more than five years, I would, but because of the maximum of five years allowed by the JET Program, I will have to find another job next August.
 I know that I will be able to see my current third graders (the equivalent of ninth graders in America) graduate in March, but unless I can find a job in Tokyo, I won’t be able to see my other students’ graduations the following years.
-I hope that during my time as their ALT, I have been able to instill a love of English and a desire to travel to foreign countries in my students.
+I hope that during my time as their ALT, I have been able to instil a love of English and a desire to travel to foreign countries in my students.
 Hopefully when I leave Japan, my students will keep in touch via email so they can keep practicing their English, and so I can hear about their lives as students of English.
 Teaching English in Japan has been a very rewarding experience, and when I find my new TEFL job next year (after scouring many job resources on the ITA website of course), I hope that it will be as rewarding.